 In general, I’m phasing out several of my websites.
 That will – I hope – give me more time and focus for books.

 For example, my Faerie Magick site – a name that never truly suited it – is now Fairies101.com.
-Shifting that site to history & folklore is likely to be a summer 2021 project.
+As time permits, I’ll shift that site to focus on history & folklore.

 So, that’s the news.
 I hope you’re staying safe, healthy, happy, and – if you’re a ghost hunter – looking forward to your next investigations.
 (Remember that haunted cemeteries make it easy to maintain social distancing as you search for evidence of ghosts.)